white105/codecomp/README.md

 The next two options are the most useful for developers.
 The first allows for running the built in npm server inside the docker container with the source code mounted.
 Changes will be automatically applied, but the server will not proxy traffic (though you can still set the API_URL value using the API_BACKEND_XX values when it's integrated).
 The second allows for running nginx with proxying enabled as well "watching" the source code for changes.
 With this mode, changes are applied on browser refresh.

 **Do not mount node_modules inside the container.
-Sass will most likely fail.
-Only mount the "src" directory.
+Sass will most likely fail as the container is alpine.
+It will 100% failure if you're host is not linux.
+Therefore, only mount the "src" directory.
 Others can be mounted indvidually as well, just not node_modules.
 Rebuild if new packages are added**

 ### Serve the Dynmic Frontend via NPM with Automatic Refresh

 The code should be automatically refreshed.
-The API_URL can be set using API_BACKEND_XX options (not yet integrated).
+The API_URL can be set using API_BACKEND_XX options.
+These values will be combined to create the REACT_APP_API_URL environment variable within the container.
 Notice that "src" is mounted explicitly and node_modules are ignored.
 Rebuild container for new packages.

 ```
 $ docker run --rm --name codecomp \